AaronLiftig/TravelingSalesman/README.md

 ### Still a work in progress.
 ### Run current code here: https://repl.it/@AaronLiftig/Traveling-Salesman

 ### I was inspired by the innate optimization of nature.
 I imagined a cross-section of a bubble enveloping an object whose vertices make up the nodes of a traveling salesman graph.
-This technique is a modified greedy algorithm starting from all midpoints on the verticies of the convex hull, where one is, in some sense, trying to minimize the concavity of the convex hull.
+This technique is a modified greedy algorithm starting from all midpoints between the verticies of the convex hull, where one is trying to minimize the concavity of the convex hull.

 #### Another visual analogy is to imagine a vacuum seal bag around an irregular buckyball.
 Take a cross section of that object where the center of mass is in the cross section.
 With this algorithm, I am attempting to represent the effect of sucking out the air from the center of mass of the buckyball.